Skip to main content

 i

 A lack of transparency has made the initiation of legal challenges harder, and stifled the success of claims heard in the Netherlands.
 The government does make limited information available on new licences (such as date of issuance, value, destination country and type of material), but does not provide any real insight into the licensing procedure.
-The Dutch Parliament is only informed of new licenses worth over 2 million euros.
+The Dutch Parliament is only informed of new licences worth over 2 million euros.

 Read more about the lack of transparency in other jurisdictions

 This has been a fundamental issue.
-The court denied legal standing to NGOs in two administrative procedures (see here and here), finding that they were not ‘directly affected’ by the contested licence, however have recently recognised the ability of NGOs to bring civil proceedings.
+The court denied legal standing to NGOs in two administrative procedures (see here and here), finding that they were not ‘directly affected’ by the contested licence, however have recognised the ability of NGOs to bring civil proceedings.

 Read more about whether claimants have been granted standing in other jurisdiction